 1] Experimental and numerical study of shielding currents in REBCO high temperature superconducting magnets, thesis defended in 2017, G. Dilasser

 2] Contribution to the study of a high field magnet 30-40 T, thesis in progress, Dr. ALHArake

 Test campaign results with the function test values in blue and the desired final operating point in red.

-As part of this R&D, the NOUGAT high temperature superconducting insert has been studied, realized and tested; it operated up to 20.8 T for 45 minutes.
-It generated 12.8 T in a 8 T background field provided by ‘bitters’ resistor coils at LNCMI Grenoble (dark blue dot in Figure 2).
+As part of this R&D, the NOUGAT high temperature superconducting magnet has been studied, manufactured and tested.
+The NOUGAT experiment, consisting of the superconducting magnet (called insert) and resistive magnets, operated at up to 20.8 T in a stable manner for 45 minutes.
+The insert generated 12.8 T in an 8 T bottom field provided by ‘bitter’ resistive coils at LNCMI Grenoble (dark blue dot in Figure 2).

-This insert is composed of 9 double-pancakes (Figure 1) with an internal diameter of 50 mm using the 'Metal-as-Insulation' (MI) winding to replace the traditional insulation by a metallic co-winding; it is thus possible to eliminate the complex protection system because the winding reacts autonomously to a quench thanks to the bypassing of the resistive zone by the current.
+This insert is composed of 9 double-pads (figure 1) with an internal diameter of 50 mm using the "Metal-as-Insulation" (MI) winding consisting in replacing the traditional insulation by a metallic co-winding (see dedicated page here); it is thus possible to eliminate the complex protection system because the winding reacts autonomously to a quench thanks to the bypassing of the resistive zone by the current.

-This is a decisive first step towards its point of operation at 30 T (10 T generated by the insert in 20 T outsert, red dot in Figure 2); the final tests will be carried out up to this value in spring 2019 when the LNCMI Grenoble test station is available.
+This is a first decisive step towards its operating point at 30 T (10 T generated by the insert in 20 T external, red dot on figure 2).
+Indeed, the operating point during this first test campaign is slightly higher than that required for 30 T operation (72% on the load line).
+Final tests will be carried out up to this value in spring 2019 when the new LNCMI Grenoble test station will be available.

-This insert was made in DACM thanks to ANR funding with 2 partners, CNRS-LNCMI and CRETA.
+This insert was made possible at the DACM thanks to ANR funding from 3 partners, the CEA, the CNRS-LNCMI and the Néel Institute.